fritzing/fritzing-parts/README.md

 ### Pull Requests

-Because a master-pull request results in a parts-update for all fritzing users, there is a nightly-parts branch.
-This branch is for testing and quality management.
+Because a master-pull request results in a parts-update for all fritzing users, there is a develop branch.
+This branch is for new parts, testing and quality management.
 Please commit your pull-requests to this branch, so the master branch is clean and ready to use for all fritzing users.
-The nightly-parts branch gets merged from time to time after the QA is done.
+The develop branch gets merged from time to time after the QA is done.

 ## Creating parts